flowsforapex/flowsforapex.github.io/_pages/Flows4APEX241Features.md

 --      url: "/latest/getting-started/"
 title: 'Flows for APEX v24.1'
 excerpt: >
-  New Features coming soon in 24.1
+  New Features now available in v24.1
 row1:
   - excerpt: "In addition to new features, Flows for APEX version 24.1 introduces the **Flows for APEX Enterprise Edition** - with powerful new enterprise features and  technical support available on an annual subscription basis.
 The **Flows for APEX Community Edition** remains as a free-of-charge, community supported product - also with new features."
 row2: